taustation-fan/taustation-fan.github.io/README.md

 the same station).

-Note that some missions send you to other stations, sometimes even to other starts.
+Note that some missions send you to other stations, sometimes even to other stars.
 Usually, the mission's financial reward does not compensate you fully for the travel costs.

 I advise to play all missions available to you, unless you are actively trying